 Building Better Regions Fund

-The $297.7 million Building Better Regions Fund supports the Australian Government's commitment to create jobs, drive economic growth and build stronger regional communities into the future.
+The $481.6 million Building Better Regions Fund (BBRF) is committed to creating jobs, driving economic growth and building stronger regional communities into the future.
+The second round of BBRF opened 7 November 2017 and closes 19 December 2017.

 The Department of Industry, Innovation and Science is responsible for administering the program on behalf of the Department of Infrastructure and Regional Development.

-The program will only fund projects in regional Australia outside the major capital cities of Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra.
-Projects in Hobart are eligible to apply.
+The program will only fund projects in regional Australia outside the major cities, projects in Hobart are eligible to apply.

 It is a competitive grant program, applications are assessed against eligibility and merit criteria and compared to other applications in a funding round.